adshares/adshares-docs/protocol/infrastructure/infra_ssi.rst

 might be part of :ref:`Adshares Protocol <adshares-protocol>` in case :ref:`Ad Select Module <protocol-definitions-asm>` is externalized and delivered by a third-party :ref:`Software Provider <protocol-definitions-softwareprovider>`.
 If this is the case, :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls its :ref:`Ad Select Module <protocol-definitions-asm>` to outsource to it the process of generating a list of :ref:`Creatives <protocol-definitions-creative>`.

+The details of the communication between :ref:`Supply-Side Platform <protocol-definitions-ssp>` and its :ref:`Ad Select Module <protocol-definitions-asm>` are described in the :ref:`Ad Select Service <protocol-services-asm>` section.